ooples/pine_script_docs/source/migration_guides/To_Pine_version_5.rst

 The inclusion of v4 function names in a new namespace is the cause of most changes.
 For example, the `sma() <https://www.tradingview.com/pine-script-reference/v4/#fun_sma>`__ function in v4 is moved to the ``ta.`` namespace in v5:
 `ta.sma() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}sma>`__.
-Remembering the new namespaces is not necessary; if you type the older name of a function without its namespace in the Editor, a popup showing matching suggestions appears:
+Remembering the new namespaces is not necessary; if you type the older name of a function without its namespace in the Editor and press the 'Autocomplete' hotkey (:kbd:`Ctrl` + :kbd:`Space` or :kbd:`Cmd` + :kbd:`Space` on MacOS), a popup showing matching suggestions appears:

 .. image:: images/v5_autocomplete.png